Nikhil22/udacity-nanodegree-self-driving-car/term1/advanced-lane-lines/writeup.md

 ### Pipeline (video)

-#### 1. Provide a link to your final video output.
-Your pipeline should perform reasonably well on the entire project video (wobbly lines are ok but no catastrophic failures that would cause the car to drive off the road!).

 Here's a [link to my video result](./project_output_colour.mp4)

----

 ### Discussion

-#### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
-Where will your pipeline likely fail?
-What could you do to make it more robust?

 I had a little trouble with keeping the highlighted lane area exactly over the lane lines at first.
 My pipeline may fail in snowy conditions where lane lines are blocked.
 The edge detection algorithm would not be able to find lines.